 Arizona State University | Forensic Science (PSM) | Visit Site |

 For prospective forensic scientists, there is an abundance of forensics programs in Michigan.
-Prior to enrollment, aspiring students are encouraged to verify the accreditation status of their programs.
+Before enrollment, aspiring students are encouraged to verify the accreditation status of their programs.
 There are two main organizations to seek out: the Forensic Science Education Program Accreditation Commission (FEPAC) for programmatic accreditation or the regional Higher Learning Commission (HLC) for institutional accreditation.
-For more information on these approval processes, please see the accreditation section below.
+Please see the accreditation section below for more information on these approval processes.

 For Michigan’s associate degree programs, admissions committees generally call for official secondary school (i.e., high school) transcripts; TOEFL test scores (for non-native speakers of English); and an application fee.